Forward, Reverse and Improvement 1031 Exchange Structures

 Zero Equity 1031 Exchange™

-You may have a scenario where there is no cash ("zero equity") left or available in your investment property.
-The property's market value may have fallen below the amount of your outstanding debt on your property, which in turn eliminates any available equity that you once had.
-This scenario is very common during economic recessions or other downturns in the real estate industry.
+You may occasionally find yourself in a situation where you have no equity left in your rental or investment property.
+This occurs when the fair market value ("FMV") of your rental property has fallen below the amount that you owe ("debt or mortgage loan") on your property, which in turn eliminates any available equity that you once had.
+This scenario is very common during economic recessions or economic downturns that affect the real estate industry.

 Reverse 1031 Exchange

-You may find yourself in a position where you must acquire your like-kind replacement property before you sell your relinquished property.
-You can accomplish this by structuring a Reverse Exchange.
-Reverse Exchange transactions are structured pursuant to Revenue Procedure 2000-37.
+There are times when acquiring your replacement property before selling your relinquished property can be a powerful 1031 Exchange strategy.
+You can accomplish this by structuring a Reverse 1031 Exchange.
+Safe-Harbor Reverse 1031 Exchange transactions are structured pursuant to Revenue Procedure 2000-37.

-We administer both saf- harbor and non-safe-harbor Reverse Exchange strategies using both the Exchange First (relinquished property parking) and Exchange Last (like-kind replacement property parking) Reverse Exchange structures.
+Exeter Asset Services Corporation administers both Safe-Harbor and Non-Safe-Harbor Reverse 1031 Exchange strategies using both the Exchange First (relinquished property parking) and Exchange Last (replacement property parking) Reverse 1031 Exchange structures, as well as the recent tax court decision structure Bartell v.
+Commissioner.

 You can learn more about Reverse 1031 Exchange strategies by reading our articles entitled "Overview of the Reverse 1031 Exchange" and "Introduction to Reverse 1031 Exchanges Pursuant to IRS Revenue Procedure 2000-37."
 (See special requirements and procedures for opening a Reverse 1031 Exchange).